akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Within moments, the immediate press of bodies melted away from the high table, leaving Henry and Matilda in a bubble of semi-privacy.
 The hall still hummed with life, but no one was close enough to hear.

-**Queen:** (settling beside him, voice light, carrying just enough for nearby ears) "The venison is well roasted tonight, my lord.
+She settled beside him, voice light, carrying just enough for nearby ears.
+"The venison is well roasted tonight, my lord.
 You should eat."

-**Henry:** (grunting, reaching for a piece) "The hunt was poor.
+Henry grunted, reaching for a piece.
+"The hunt was poor.
 The cooks make up for it."

-**Queen:** (leaning slightly closer, voice dropping) "It seems my lord had success in the hunt after all."
+She leaned slightly closer, voice dropping "It seems my lord had success in the hunt after all."

 Henry paused, piece of venison halfway to his mouth.
-He looked at her, distracted.

-**Henry:** (lowering his voice to match hers) "What's that?"
+He looked at her, distracted, lowering his voice to match hers.
+"What's that?"

-**Queen:** (a small smile) "I said you caught a she-wolf today.
+The Queen have a small smile.
+"I said you caught a she-wolf today.
 Despite the frost."

-Henry set the meat down.
+He set the meat down.
 Something flickered—amusement, wariness, affection.

-**Henry:** (quietly) "You have thoughts, Matilda."
+He spoke quietly.
+"You have thoughts, Matilda."

-**Queen:** "I have questions, Henry.
+"I have questions, Henry.
 There's a difference."

-**Henry:** "Ask them."
+"Ask them."

-**Queen:** (considering her words) "The girl is... unexpected."
+She considering her words with the diplomacy of one who had ruled England in her husband's absence.
+"The girl is... unexpected."

-**Henry:** (grinning) "That's the point."
+Henry grinned.
+"That's the point."

+"Is it?"

-**Queen:** "Is it?" (pause) "My lord, consider well the reputation a low-born woman will bring your son."
+She paused.
+"My lord, consider well the reputation a low-born woman will bring your son."

-**Henry:** (the grin fading) "Low-born?
+The King's grin faded.
+"Low-born?
 Harold Red-Wolf is a thegn.
 His blood is as old as mine, older if you count the Saxon kings.
 And she—" He stopped.
 Looked toward the door where Beatrice had vanished.
 "She walked into my hall after a goose.
 She spoke to me like I was a man, not a king—at least at first.
 When did you last see that?"

-**Queen:** (quietly) "Rarely."
+"Rarely."

-**Henry:** "Godfrey has been called shadow and whelp and coin.
+"Godfrey has been called shadow and whelp and coin.
 He's been overlooked his whole life.
 If he marries a princess, he'll still be a shadow—just a shadow with a richer wife.
 But this girl..."
 He trailed off.

-**Queen:** "This girl?"
+The Queen put her hand near his, encouraging him to continue.
+"This girl...?"

-**Henry:** (meeting her eyes) "She *saw* him.
+Henry met her eyes.
+"She *saw* him.
 In the hall, before any of this.
 She looked at him—just for a moment—and didn't look away.
 I was watching."

 The Queen absorbed this.

-**Queen:** "You're sure?"
+"You're sure?"

-**Henry:** "I'm sure."
+"I'm sure.
+Yes."

 A long pause.
-The fire crackled.
+The fire crackled in the large hearth.

-**Queen:** (slowly) "Then perhaps I misjudged."
+She spoke slowly.
+"Then perhaps I misjudged."

-**Henry:** (surprised) "You?"

-**Queen:** (almost smiling) "It happens.
+Her husband feigned surprised in a friendly manner.
+"You?"

+Laugh lines appeared on the Queen's face, almost smiling.
+"It happens.
 Rarely."

-**Henry:** (laughing softly) "I'll mark the day."
+Henry laughed softly.
+"I'll mark the day."

-**Queen:** (her tone shifting, more practical) "Still.
+Her tone shifted to a more practical note.
+"Still.
 She will need fitting for court.
 Taming, perhaps.
 Teaching certainly: manners, dress, language, etiquette—how not to fall foul of others unnecessarily, how to think before she speaks."

 She became more serious.

-**Queen:** "The barons will whisper.
+"The barons will whisper.
 Brittany will not be pleased."

-**Henry:** (considering) "A little diplomacy, then.
+Henry took a small bite at his venison.
+"A little diplomacy, then.
 But a tame wolf is still a wolf."

-**Queen:** (meeting his eyes) "Depends on the wolf."
+The Queen met his eyes.
+"It depends on the wolf."

 He looked at her.
-Something passed between them—an old understanding, a shared history of managing the unmanageable.

-**Henry:** "Depends on the tamer too.
-I'll leave that to you."
+Something informal passed between them—an old understanding, a shared history of managing the unmanageable.
+"Depends on the tamer too, but I'll leave it in your capable hands."

-**Queen:** (a real smile now) "You always do."
+A real smile appeared on the Queen's face, making her seem younger.
+"You always do."

 ---

-The King looked toward his sons, for there were several present about the hall.
-His gaze found Godfrey, half-hidden in the shadows near a pillar.
+The King looked toward his sons (for there were several present about the hall).
+His gaze found Godfrey watching them, still half-hidden in the shadows near a pillar.

-**Henry:** (beckoning) "Godfrey.
+He beckoned to the lad.
+"Godfrey.
 Come."

 Godfrey crossed the cleared space.
 He stood before them, uncertain—a young man who had spent his life watching, not being watched.

 The Queen studied him.
 Then, slowly, she smiled.

-**Queen:** "It is well, my son."
+*"It is well, my son."

 Something crossed Godfrey's face.
 A flicker.
-A crack in the careful mask.
+Another crack in the careful mask.
 At her words—*my son*—his throat moved, once.
 He said nothing.
 He didn't need to.

-Henry watched the exchange, saying nothing.
+Henry watched the exchange, saying nothing for a moment.
 But his eyes were warm.

-**Henry:** (after a moment) "You will escort the young lady home.
+"You will escort the young lady home.
 Two riders, no more.
 See her safely to her father's door."

-**Godfrey:** (finding his voice) "Yes, Father."
+Godfrey found his voice.
+"Yes, Father."

-**Queen:** "And Godfrey."
+The Queen leant forwards.
+"And Godfrey."

 Godfrey waited.

-**Queen:** "She doesn't know.
+Her look softened as she gave a mother's advice.
+"She doesn't know.
 About the vow.
 About any of it.
 When you tell her—" She stopped.
 Looked at Henry.
 Looked back at their son.
 "When you tell her, let it be her father who speaks first.
 That's the way."

-**Godfrey:** (quietly) "I understand."
+Godfrey's voice was quietly.
+"I understand."

-**Queen:** "Go now.
+"Go now.
 She has a head start, and the road grows dark.
 Be sure not to startle her on the way."

 Godfrey bowed to them both—a bow deeper than protocol required—and turned to go.